-The observer has to supply his/her own standard star calibration OBs to correct for telluric features.
 In particular for Service Mode observations, OBs are typically executed in one-hour blocks; therefore, a telluric OB should be supplied for each science OB in order to achieve a proper correction.
+Science-telluric pairs of OBs can be used as a concatenation with total execution time of 1.5 hours.
 High-precision wavelength calibration or flat-fielding requires an attached template.
 The observing time needed to execute these night-time calibrations is charged to the observer.